Duel Mode: 1v1 Competitive Sudoku

 Duel matches affect your Elo-based rating, which determines your tier and your position on the global leaderboard.
 Beating an opponent with a higher rating than yours gives you a larger rating boost, while losing to a lower-rated opponent results in a larger rating drop.
 Matches against similarly-rated opponents produce moderate rating changes in either direction.

-Because Duels are 1v1, the rating change per match is typically smaller than what you would gain or lose in a Battle Royale match.
-In Battle Royale, you are effectively playing against multiple opponents simultaneously, so the rating impact is larger.
-Duels offer more incremental, predictable rating changes — you know exactly who you are playing against and can estimate the stakes before the match starts.
+Because Duels are 1v1, the rating change per match is typically smaller than what you would gain or lose in a larger Battle Royale or a multi-round Tournament.
+With more opponents on the board, those modes carry a larger rating swing.
+Duels offer more incremental, predictable changes; you know exactly who you are playing against and can estimate the stakes before the match starts.

 For players climbing through the ranking tiers (Iron, Bronze, Silver, Gold, Platinum, Diamond, Master), Duels offer a steadier path with less variance.
-You will not climb as quickly as you would with a Battle Royale win streak, but you also will not drop as far from a bad session.
+You will not climb as fast as you might on a multiplayer win streak, but you also will not drop as far from a bad session.

 Choose Duel When:

-- You want focused competition.
+• You want focused, head-to-head competition.
 With only one opponent, there is nowhere to hide.
-Duels test your ability to outperform a single player, which requires a different mindset than managing your position in a larger field.
+A Duel tests your ability to outsolve one specific player, a different mindset than holding your position in a larger field.

-- You want predictable rating changes.
-Duel rating changes are more incremental than Battle Royale, making them better for steady climbing.
+• You want predictable rating changes.
+1v1 results move your rating in smaller, steadier steps, making them better for incremental climbing.

-- You are warming up.
-A Duel is a good stepping stone between Practice mode and Battle Royale.
-It introduces competitive pressure without the multi-round intensity.
+• You are warming up.
+A Duel is a good stepping stone between Practice mode and the larger modes.
+It introduces competitive pressure with just one opponent.

-- You want bigger rating swings.
-Winning a Battle Royale match against multiple opponents generates a larger rating boost than a single Duel win.
+• You want bigger rating swings.
+Finishing high against many opponents at once moves your rating more than a single Duel win.

 Many experienced players alternate between both modes depending on their mood, available time, and current form.
 There is no rule that says you have to pick one — playing both keeps the game varied and helps you develop different competitive skills.